• Free shipping

 - Restaurants, schools, or offices have poor speech intelligibility

-In many cases, relatively simple measures can significantly improve the sound environment, but for the solution to be effective, the cause of the problem must first be identified.
+In many cases, relatively simple measures can significantly improve the acoustic environment, but for the solution to be effective, the cause of the problem must first be identified.

-We help both individuals and companies analyze and solve various types of sound problems.
+We help both individuals and businesses analyze and solve various types of sound-related issues.

 For example: